Charging Basics

 • Four Bars ≥ 90%

-Prodigy Battery
+Prodigy (all variants) Battery

 The indicator can be found when the battery is removed from the bike on the side near the top.